Muterra/py_smartyparse/README.md

 # Supporting SmartyParse

-Smartyparse is under development as part of the [Muse protocol](https://github.com/Muterra/doc-muse) implementation used in the [Ethyr](https://www.ethyr.net) encrypted email-like messaging application. **If you would like to support Smartyparse, Muse, or Ethyr, please consider contributing to our [IndieGoGo campaign](https://www.indiegogo.com/projects/ethyr-modern-encrypted-email).**
+Smartyparse is under development as part of the [Muse protocol](https://github.com/Muterra/doc-muse) implementation used in the [Ethyr](https://www.ethyr.net) encrypted email-like messaging application.

 # Todo

 (In no particular order)

++ Ensure that smartyparsers can be created without parsers, so that callbacks can be registered on them, before their parsers have been defined.
+Basically, avoid all of these incredibly annoying "Nonetype has no set_callback method" issues by allowing on-the-fly parser declaration, instead of setting the actual field itself to None.
++ Think about register_callback vs set_callback vs add_callback etc. It would be nice to easily and natively support multiple callbacks.
+HOWEVER, there's an argument to be made that this should be handled elsewhere, since functions can call other functions.
++ Allow SmartyParsers with a single "visible" object (example: pascal strings) to be expanded into parent containers, avoiding the awkward double-dict construction
 + Change SmartyParserObject to use slots for storage, but not for item names (essentially removing attribute-style access, which isn't documented anyways)
 + Add self-describing format to example usage
 + Write .bmp library showcase